24 Volt Electrical Systems

 The limits to 12 volt systems: Voltage drop

 Virtually all boats under 40 feet or so that have an electrical system operate at a nominal voltage of 12 volts.
 That is, they use a battery that has a fully-charged potential of 12.6 volts, and the loads and charge devices that are installed on the boat are designed to operate between roughly 12 and 14 volts.
 The main reason for this is due to boats having used automotive- and industrial-based components which are also based on a 12 volt standard.

-The American Boat and Yacht Council (ABYC) E-11 standard recommends no more than a 10% voltage drop for this type of circuit and points the installer to Table XI, where the recommended size of wire can be determined.
+The American Boat and Yacht Council (ABYC) E-11 standard recommends no more than a 10 percent voltage drop for this type of circuit and points the installer to Table X, where the recommended size of wire can be determined.
 But there’s one more thing that we have to know before selecting the correct wire: how long is the run from the battery (or switch panel) to the pump, and back?
 Every foot of wire adds a small amount of resistance, and resistance causes voltage drop.
 Larger wires have less resistance, just as larger hoses have less resistance when pumping water.
-Since we’ve got a 50 footer, let’s say that it is 15' from the battery to the pump, and 15' back from the pump to the battery, for a “run” of 30'.
-Looking at the intersection of 20A and 30', 12 Gauge wire is recommended to keep the voltage drop under 10 percent.
+Since we’ve got a 50 footer, let’s say that it is 15 feet from the battery to the pump, and 15 feet back from the pump to the battery, for a run of 30 feet.
+Looking at the intersection of 20A and 30 feet, 12 gauge wire is recommended to keep the voltage drop under 10 percent.